-On April 11, 2014, subsequent to the year ended March 31, 2014, the Group announced a sponsorship partnership with Sauber F1 affiliated racing driver Simona De Silvestro under which agreement, the Group will sponsor her during the financial year 2014/15 at a cost of CHF 264 000.
+As disclosed in the 2014/15 Financial Statements, on April 11, 2014, the Group announced a sponsorship partnership with Sauber F1 affiliated racing driver Simona De Silvestro under which agreement, the Group sponsored her during the financial year 2014/15 at a cost of CHF 264.
 Simona De Silvestro is a niece of Board Director Daniel Hirschi.

-There were no other transactions with related parties during the periods.
+There were no other significant transactions with related parties during the periods.